 - Take advantage of sales and special offers.
 The word “SALE” still gets buyers attention.
 It can also be a great way to save money.

 - Consider bartering.
 Just like you, contractors hire help.
 Most likely, you have some skill they need.
 The same goes for material goods.
 You may have something you can live without that the contractor wants such as tools and equipment, vehicles, use of your lake home for their family reunion, etc.

 - Check reference with well prepared questions.
 This includes asking about the work completed and the price the reference paid.
 You will quickly ferret out those vendors that are price gouging.
 You will also discover the jewels in the rough of service contractors that offer value rich services at good market prices.

 There are at least three more important points to consider when hiring a contractor.

 First, if at all possible work with local contractors when they meet your criteria for hiring.
 More than elsewhere, the Northwoods economy is supported by local, small businesses.
 Shopping locally is the best way to support the local economy.

 There is a better way to get the service experience and the price you want, rather than just going with the low bid.
-Do your homework and learn to negotiate with the contractor that you think will give you the best experience, not just the lowest price.
+Do your homework and learn to negotiate with the contractor that you think will give you the best service experience, not just the lowest price.